Central Uruguay Railway

 The Central Uruguay Railway (CUR) was one of the five original rail systems in Uruguay.
 The other four were the Midland Uruguay Railway Co., the North Western of Uruguay, the Uruguay Northern, and the Uruguay East Coast Railway.
 CUR, including its leased and worked lines, was considered the most important system.
 It controlled about 970 miles of track.
 The system operated four sections: the Central Uruguay Railway Original Line (including the Northeastern Line), 271 miles; the Northern Extension Railway, 185 miles; the Eastern Extension Railway, 311 miles; and the Western Extension Railway, 211 miles.

 Overview

 Central Uruguay Railway Co. of Montevideo, Ltd. was registered In London in 1876.
 It was the largest railway company in Uruguay.
-It operated from 1 January 1878 to January 31, 1949, when railroads were nationalized.
+It operated from 1 January 1878 to 3 January 1949, when railroads were nationalized.
 It worked, leased and absorbed some smaller rail systems.
 By the end of the era of British railways in Uruguay, CUR had a network of 1665 km standard gauge, about half of the total within the country.
-In 1936, it owned 128 steam locomotives, 119 coaches and 2302 goods wagons.
 In 1891, CUR's British and Uruguayan employees founded the Central Uruguay Railway Cricket Club.